sarmadiali98/ReLico/examples/hardware/smarthome/README.md

 The live ESP32 path is optional for artifact review.
 The recommended reviewer path is the hardware-free replay workflow.

+The hardware-free replay workflow was tested on both macOS and Ubuntu 24.04.4.
+The live ESP32 workflow, including the physical sensor scenarios, was tested on macOS only.

 ## Recommended reviewer path

 The quickest way to inspect this case study is to run the replay workflow.